 The entry deadline for this contest is December 31.
 Entries postmarked by December 31 will be accepted.
 Essay contest winners will be selected and notified in early 2018.
 All entries become the property of the NRA Civil Rights Defense Fund.

-The contest is open to all students enrolled, or who will be enrolled, in an elementary, junior high, or high school during the 2017-2018 academic year, including homeschooled students in an equivalent grade level, who have not previously received a prize in their category.
+The contest is open to all students enrolled, or who will be enrolled, in an elementary, junior high, or high school during the current academic year, including homeschooled students in an equivalent grade level, who have not previously received a prize in their category.
 For example, a previous winner in the junior category, who is now eligible for the senior category, may submit an entry.

 Format and Contents